 Staying in:

 On the banks of the South Island’s biggest lake, Te Anau turns on the sunrise charms.
 Enjoy a morning stroll before swapping the forested slopes of Fiordland for the rolling green hills of the Edinburgh of the South.
 Welcome to Dunedin, a beguiling union of both Māori and Scottish heritage (it was colonised by Scots in the 19th century).
-While away the afternoon in atmospheric art-lined alleys or sipping a lager or two in Speights Brewery (a national institution).
-Or venture further afield to discover the wildlife that thrives in this pretty pocket of the country – fur seals and penguins, anyone?
+While away the afternoon in atmospheric art-lined alleys or sipping a lager or two in Speights Brewery (a national institution), or visit grand Larnach Castle, the only one of its kind in the country.
+You could venture further afield to discover the wildlife that thrives in this pretty pocket of the country – fur seals, anyone?

 Staying in:

-If you didn’t get a taste for Dunedin’s Scottish heritage yesterday, you surely will today.
-Explore grand Larnach Castle at your leisure – this is, after all, the only one of its kind in the country – then wander the manicured grounds of Otago University or the city’s main George Street for an additional reminder of the city’s ties to Europe.
+Time is on your side this morning.
+Sleep in or take a stroll around the manicured grounds of Otago University to the city’s main George Street.
 If you’ve ever wanted to see New Zealand’s oldest public gardens, today you’re in luck with a visit to Oamaru, known for its stately tree-lined streets and limestone buildings.

 Staying in:

 Your outlook this morning is the Canterbury Plains: the turquoise waters of Lake Tekapo, hemmed by snow-capped mountains and atmospheric towns.
 If it seems familiar, that’s because it regularly stars on postcards.
-Take it in on an optional scenic flight for added perspective of the Southern Alps and on to Franz Josef Glacier/Ka Roimata o Hine Hukatere.
-Back on the ground, it’s time to become reacquainted on a Christchurch tour, your in-the-know guide pointing out the city’s miraculous transformation over the last decade.
+Your Indoor Dark Sky Astronomy Experience at Tekapo, hosted by passionate guides, will forever change the way you see the night sky.
+You'll see for yourself it may be one of the quietest spots on the planet, yet it has one of the busiest skies in the universe.
+Back on earth, it’s time to become reacquainted on a Christchurch tour, your in-the-know guide pointing out the city’s miraculous transformation over the last decade.
 Local spirit is strong here.

 Staying in:

-Forget powdery white sand – once you’ve seen the dramatic black Kaikoura cove, you’ll be spoilt for all future beach-bashing.
-Bonus points if you spot a sea lion or sperm whale frolicking offshore; a sighting is practically guaranteed if you opt for an aerial tour over the coastline.
+There aren’t many beaches more dramatic than the sands of Kaikoura.
+Bonus points if you spot a sea lion or sperm whale frolicking offshore, Kaikoura is the marine wildlife centre of New Zealand.
 Your onward route skirts the pink-tinged crystallisation ponds of the Lake Grassmere Salt Works, before arriving in the pretty seaside fishing village of Picton.

 Staying in:

 Cruising through Queen Charlotte Sound, up the Tory Channel and across Cook Strait is a journey as scenic as it is serene.
 Today’s chariot, the Interislander, transports you from the South Island to the North, navigating a maze of arms and inlets into New Zealand’s cool little capital of Wellington.
-We hope you got some rest on your journey, because you’ll need all your stamina to explore the award-winning (and eye-opening) Te Papa, the Museum of New Zealand on a Wellington tour.
-Ask your Travel Director for tips on where to sip wine and coffee tonight – this city is known for its uber-cool cafes, restaurants and bars.
+We hope you got some rest on your journey, because you’ll need all your stamina to explore the award-winning (and eye-opening) Te Papa, the Museum of New Zealand on city highlights.
+(Please note: There is an entry fee for Te Papa, this must be paid at the guests own expense.)
+Ask your Travel Director for tips on where to sip wine and coffee tonight – this city is known for its uber-cool cafés, restaurants and bars.

 Staying in:

 Follow the lead of locals along the Kapiti Coast, the summer playground of Wellingtonians – for good reason.
 The road ahead unfolds in a broad panorama of Lake Taupo, the largest (and perhaps bluest) of its kind in the country.
 It’s a landscape almost as otherworldly as Rotorua, where mud pops and jettisons from bubbling geysers, and steam rushes skywards from cracks in the Earth.
-Tonight, delve deep into Maori culture and traditions at Te Puia.
-Your dinner, a hangi cooked underground, is served while you overlook the spectacular geothermal valley.
-The highlight is a Māori cultural performance in the beautifully carved meeting house, Te Aronui a Rua.
+This evening, explore Te Puia’s geothermal valley, and learn about Māori history and culture on this guided experience, which includes a dinner of hangi-inspired cuisine and a cultural performance in a finely carved meeting house, Te Aronui a Rua.
+It ends on a high at the Pohutu Geyser, where, armed with a hot chocolate you’ll view one of New Zealand’s geothermal wonderlands.

 Staying in:

 Sometimes, the best adventures are those that you have when you least expect them.
-Like wandering into Rotorua’s Polynesian Spa and falling into a few hours of bliss while soaking in steamy thermal springs.
-Who knew nature was this relaxing?
-Or discovering endangered birds on a working kiwi nursery and hatchery.
-Hobbit fans will want to take advantage of the opportunity to tour the sights featured in The Lord of the Rings movies at Hobbiton.
+Like wandering into Rotorua’s Wai Araki Hot Springs & Spa and falling into a few hours of bliss while soaking in steamy thermal springs.
+And then there’s Hobbiton.
 These beautiful landscapes are not only a bucket list tour for Hobbit fans, but a gorgeous countryside getaway.

 Staying in: